rcls/discus/docs/README.md

 and a four entry stack.
 There are four general purpose registers, one of which is the accumulator.
 It uses a 2.5 stage RISC pipeline (opcode fetch/branch, instruction execute, and writeback).
 There is integrated DRAM refresh.
-The CPU totals 1275 transistors.
-Without the pipelining and DRAM refresh the count would be more like 1000.
+The CPU totals 1134 transistors.
+Without the pipelining and DRAM refresh the count would be under 1000.

 The instruction set is minimalist but functional.
 All instructions are a single byte and execution is strict single cycle throughput.
 Constant values and some